How & where to buy Qtum (QTUM) online

-As far as where to buy QTUM crypto online, you can visit one of the brokers below and start trading.
+Visit one of the platforms below to start trading.
 We’ve assessed all the top brokers to help you find the best platform for you.
 If you want to learn more about QTUM first, keep reading to find out how it all works.

 A cryptocurrency exchange is the best place to buy QTUM coin in the UK and elsewhere.
 However, because it’s a small-cap cryptocurrency at the moment, you might only be able to find it on a handful of exchanges.

 Here are two of the top exchanges you can try:

 - Binance: One of the biggest and most popular cryptocurrency exchanges, Binance supports hundreds of cryptocurrencies.
 Open an account now >

 - ChangeNOW: ChangeNOW is an exchange that supports hundreds of cryptocurrencies and offers many thousands of different crypto pairs, so you can trade your coins directly with another cryptocurrency.
 Sign up for ChangeNOW >

 Step 2.
 Sign up and fund your accountCopy link to section

 When you’ve picked an exchange it will make you sign up before you can start trading.
 The only thing to note is you’ll almost certainly have to verify your account to complete the sign up process.
 This isn’t particularly difficult, but you’ll need to have a form of photo ID, like a passport, on hand.